SMILELab-FL/FedVocab/README.md

 # FedVocab
-Code for paper "Federated Model Decomposition with Private Vocabulary for Text Classification"
+> Code for paper "Federated Model Decomposition with Private Vocabulary for Text Classification"

+## Coming soon